KISS Sorcar: A Stupidly-Simple General-Purpose and Software Engineering AI Assistant: The System Prompt

+For questions about **current events, weather, stock prices, sports scores, or any time-sensitive information**: you MUST use tools (go_to_url, Bash) to look up the data.
+Do NOT answer from your training data -- it is outdated and will produce wrong dates, wrong numbers, and wrong facts.

+**Do NOT fabricate or exaggerate source counts.** If you visited 4 websites, do not claim "10+ sources" or "extensive research."
+State the actual number of sources you consulted. \end{prompt}

 The rationale is a two-phase separation between \emph{collection} and \emph{synthesis}.
 LLMs tend to anchor on the first few results they encounter, which biases their solutions toward a narrow slice of the design space.
 By forcing the agent to accumulate a broad set of information into a file \emph{before} reasoning about it, the protocol counteracts anchoring bias and encourages the model to consider diverse approaches.
-The ``at least 100 web sites threshold is deliberately aggressive: it ensures the agent does not shortcut the research phase after two or three hits, and the resulting information file serves as an auditable artifact of what the agent considered.
+An earlier version of this prompt required visiting at least 30 websites, but the threshold was lowered to 10 after we observed that the 30-site requirement frequently inflated token cost and wall-clock time without proportionally improving answer quality on routine research tasks; 10 sites remain enough to span official documentation, primary sources, secondary commentary, and a few divergent perspectives.
+The resulting information file serves as an auditable artifact of what the agent considered.
+The structured procedure with a counter header (\texttt{\# Web Research - Websites visited: 0/10}) and per-site entries (\texttt{\#\# [N/10] URL}) addresses an empirically observed failure mode in which the model claims to have ``visited many sites'' after only a handful of fetches; a concrete counter forces the model to verify the actual number visited before declaring the collection phase complete.
+An additional emphatic clause (``This is a hard requirement -- you MUST visit 10 sites, not 5 or 8'') was added after we observed the model rationalizing partial compliance (``I visited 7 sites, which is close enough'').
+The instruction to try ``different queries, synonyms, official docs'' when results dry up prevents the agent from giving up prematurely on a narrow set of search terms.

+An additional evasion pattern observed in production was the agent using \texttt{Bash("curl...")} to fetch web pages instead of \texttt{go\_to\_url()}, thereby bypassing the browser-based visit counter while still gathering information.
+Analysis of 91~real tasks found 4~research tasks that visited fewer than the required minimum number of sites (ranging from 1--5~URLs), with one task (1179) using \texttt{curl} to fetch content from 15+~sites without triggering \texttt{go\_to\_url}.
+The explicit prohibition of \texttt{curl}/\texttt{wget} for research closes this loophole.

+A second audit uncovered two additional failure modes.
+First, the mandatory information file (\texttt{tmp/information-\{id\}.md}) was created in 0~out of 4~research tasks: the agent skipped file creation entirely and answered from memory or from a handful of sites.
+The current version adds explicit mandatory language: ``The file is your proof of work; if it doesn't exist when you call finish, you violated this rule.''
+Second, one task claimed ``a synthesis of 30+~sources'' in its result summary while having visited only 4~URLs, a fabricated source count.
+A new ``Real-Time Data'' section addresses both hallucination (answering current weather, news, or stock questions from stale training data; one task reported news from the wrong year) and source fabrication (``Do NOT fabricate or exaggerate source counts'').